nithyanandauniversity/kailasasocialstreamer-streamingserver/README.md

 4. NIMBLE_STREAMER_STREAM : Nimble streamer stream key - this is pre-configured in the rules.conf file from this repo.
 Update this value in the .py file if changed
 5. NIMBLE_STREAMER_LOGIN : Nimble streamer application login ID - this is pre-configured in the rules.conf file from this repo.
 Update this value in the .py file if changed
 6. NIMBLE_STREAMER_PWD : Nimble streamer application password - this is pre-configured in the rules.conf file from this repo.
 Update this value in the .py file if changed
-7. RESTREAMIO_CLIENT_ID : Restream.io developer account client ID
+7. RESTREAMIO_CLIENT_ID : Restream.io developer account client ID.
+NOTE: this is not the same as a regular restream.io login ID.
+This is a special developer account, which has been configured to send access codes back to the NodeJS backend server.
-8. RESTREAMIO_CLIENT_SECRET : Restream.io developer account client secret
+8. RESTREAMIO_CLIENT_SECRET : Restream.io developer account client secret.
+NOTE: this is not the same as a regular restream.io login password.
+This is a special developer account, which has been configured to send access codes back to the NodeJS backend server.
 9. MONGO_URI : MongoDB connection URI
 10. LIVESTREAM_DESCRIPTION : Fixed description for all restreamed posts
 11. Log file path: Create an empty file called monitor.log in the same directory as the live_service.py.
 Update the path of this file on line 53 of the .py file.